svidela/sbloopy/README.md

 positional arguments:
-  pkn                 prior knowledge network in SIF format midas               experimental setup in MIDAS file lsize               lower bound for golden standard size usize               upper bound for golden standard size lands               lower bound for num of AND gates in golden standard uands               upper bound for num of AND gates in golden standard
+  pkn                 prior knowledge network in SIF format midas               experimental setup in MIDAS file lsize               lower bound for gold standard size usize               upper bound for gold standard size lands               lower bound for num of AND gates in gold standard uands               upper bound for num of AND gates in gold standard

 optional arguments:
   -h, --help          show this help message and exit